verybamboo/whackadiglett/README.md

 # Unsolved issues
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 1. Pressing the start button will run multiple instances of the game simultaneously.
+FIXED.
 2. If you "whack" moles too fast, faster than the game can track, the score will return a NaN.
 3. Slight CSS movements that change
 4. I was able to make it so that a mole will not show up in a hole that already had a mole previously but once I started added multiple types of moles, I was unable to make it so that two moles won't show up in the same hole.